Looking for ways to create a vocabulary list for secondary students? These three methods should give you a starting point.

 Building on a Prior List

 Many short stories have words identified and defined (in textbooks).
 When creating a vocabulary list, I use those words as a basis and ask students to add words.
 Typically, I give them a number, but I normally just ask them to find unfamiliar words.
+A vocabulary list for secondary students can included previously identified words.

-You’ve built on the prior list, and students contributed – the best of both situations.
+You’ve built on the prior list, and students contributed—the best of both situations.

 Encouraging Student Lists

 You must check that students have not chosen obvious words and that they have defined them correctly.
 Students may use the wrong form or definition.
 You must check that everyone did not copy and paste one list.
+(Lots of work, but a big pay-off.)

 If all students identify unfamiliar words as they read, they will be invested in understanding the reading material and the words.
 You can then again provide student choice in how they practice for a truly student-directed learning opportunity.
+This method particularly works well if you need to focus on student buy-in.

 Teachers can create a vocabulary list from fiction or nonfiction, can involve students in word choice and practice formats, and can use previously identified words.
 (Don’t feel bad for using the words provided!
 Students will probably identify those words anyway!)

 No matter what method you choose now, continue to modify and adjust so that your students see the importance in studying vocabulary.
+Don’t forget to download my editable and free vocabulary list for secondary students to get started.

 Now that you have your vocabulary list, read Melissa’s post at The Reading and Writing Haven about brain-based vocabulary activities for the classroom.